pi43r/conversations-with-computers/Chapters/Talking to Computers.md

 ## Artificial Voices

 I want to explain the advancements in voice synthesis since Wolfgang von Kempelen's speaking machine on actual dolls for children.
 The toy manufacturer Mattel released a doll with the name Chatty Cathy in 1959, which was similarly popular to the companies other best seller Barbie.
 Cathy’s trademark was a string, coming out of the back of it’s body, that could be pulled to wind up the mechanism of a simple phonograph.
 Like a record player it plays short strips with sentences like “I love you ” or “Tell me a story”.
 It was not the first toy using phonograph records, but it’s success led to many pull string toys flooding the market well into the 60s and 70s.
-But obviously before dolls and puppets were designed to talk back to us, children and adults have been talking to figurines and other inanimate objects.
-And by their imagination alone these objects did talk back
+But obviously before dolls and puppets were designed to talk back to us, children and adults have been talking to figurines and other inanimate objects forever.

+The systems engineer and science writer George Zarkadakis traces back the modern human mind to a pre-historic figurine of a Lion-Man (Löwenmensch), carved out of ivory and found in the cave Hohenstein-Stadel in southern Germany.[^24] The figure dates back 40.000 to 35.000 years and clearly depicts a human body with an animal head.
+It was found next to other carved objects and jewelry and it is assumed that the figurine was used in shamanistic rituals.
+What fascinates Zarkadakis is that modern humans have existed 360.000 before, but no evidence exists that they have been making non-utalitarian objects or figurative depictions of things.
+Only when the first cave paintings were drawn and figures like the Lion-Man were carved it assumed that humans have developed general purpose language.
+Language that could contain all kinds of symbolism

 ---